Associative Submanifolds of the 7-Sphere: Isometric deformations

-Necessary conditions for $\iota$ to exist are given by the Gauss, Codazzi and Ricci equations \eq{Gausseq}-\eq{Riccieq}.
-Since these impose strong restrictions on $g_A$ and the second fundamental form of $\iota$, we would expect in general that $\iota$ would be unique up to rigid motion.
+The equations \eq{Gausseq}-\eq{Riccieq} impose strong restrictions on $g_A$, the second fundamental form and normal connection, so we would expect that just asking for $\iota$ to be an isometric immersion (not specifying the second fundamental form or normal connection) would determine it up to rigid motion.
 However, we find that if the associative submanifold is \emph{ruled}, then $\iota$ need not be unique.
 We therefore restrict our attention to this situation.